ALCEA rosea

 ____________________________________

-Alcea rosea is a favourite cottage-garden flower, providing unusually tall spires of open trumpet shaped flowers in every shade from white, through yellows, orange and pinks, to maroon, with a conspicuous pollen-covered stigma, arising from a basal clump of large, rough leaves.
+Alcea rosea is a favourite cottage-garden flower, providing unusually tall spires of open trumpet shaped flowers in every shade from white, through yellows, orange and pinks, to maroon, with a conspicuous pollen-covered central column, arising from a basal clump of large, rough leaves.
 There are also double-flowered varieties available, with large pom-pom flowers in similar colours, or with picotee blooms.

 Although traditionally tall plants, up to 6 or 7 feet, new varieties have also been bred to provide shorter spikes, with flowers in the first year, which are more suitable for modern smaller gardens.